-Layout Elements define drop zones that you can use to design Page and Template layouts.
-By Default, Liferay includes two Layout Elements: Containers and Grids.
-Once added, you can drag and drop widgets or other Fragments into these drop zones, including additional containers or grids to create even more complex layouts.
-After designing a layout, you can save layout compositions to reuse them in other Pages and Templates.
+Layout Elements define drop zones for designing page or template layouts.
+By default, Liferay includes two Layout Elements: Containers and Grids.
+Once added, you can drag and drop widgets or other fragments into these drop zones, including additional containers or grids to create even more complex layouts.
+After designing a layout, you can save layout compositions to reuse them in other pages and templates.
 See Saving Fragment Compositions for more information.

-Ability to quickly save and reuse compositions in other Pages and Templates
+Save and reuse compositions quickly in other pages and templates

-Ability to add a URL or Page redirect to a Fragment composition
+Add a URL or page redirect to a fragment composition

-Once you’ve added a Container, you can then use the Grid Fragment to customize content layout for the different viewports.
+Once you’ve added a container, you can use the grid fragment to customize content layout for different viewports.
 See Building Responsive Layouts with the Grid Fragment to learn more.

 When dragging and dropping an element into a container or grid, Liferay highlights the drop zone to indicate where you’re placing it.
 Once added, you can drag and drop elements in the Browser side panel ( ) to rearrange them.

 Previously called Panels

 The container fragment adds a configurable drop zone to a content page.
 In addition to standard configuration options, you can configure the container’s HTML tag, display structure, and more.
 See Configuring Fragments for more information.

 The grid fragment adds multiple drop zone modules to a page or template.
 These modules can be arranged horizontally and vertically.
 In addition to standard configuration options, you can determine the number of modules for each grid, the number of modules per row, and the vertical alignment of each module’s content.
 You can adjust the width of each module manually and add or remove padding between them.
 See Configuring Fragments for more information.